fusobotic/fusobotic/contact.md

 permalink: /contact/
 ---

-I really felt like just sticking these in the footer but the assignment requires a dedicated contact page.
+I really felt like sticking these in the footer but the assignment requires a dedicated contact page.

 <cmcoppoletti@gmail.com>